Digital Media Marketing Designer

 Distribution Method: Billboards and bus shelters around metro areas of Michigan.

-Office of School Safety (OSS) Michigan School Safety Academy Program Guide (June 25-26)
+Office of School Safety’s Michigan School Safety Academy Program Guides

 Target Audience: K-12 School Administrators, School Safety Liaisons, Mental Health Professionals, and School Resource Officers.